Skip to Main Content

 What the Format Demands of Its Guests

 A bar that restricts itself to a single appellation is making an argument.
 It is saying that Champagne, as a category, contains enough variation in style, producer scale, dosage philosophy, and terroir expression to sustain an entire bar program without recourse to anything else.
 The evidence for that argument is strong: the region's range runs from large-house non-vintage blends built for consistency to zero-dosage grower wines from single-village plots in the Côte des Bar that behave more like still wines in their structure.
 A well-curated Champagne list can offer a guest the vinous equivalent of a full wine list without ever leaving the appellation.
-Whether Capsule's list leans toward the grandes maisons or toward the smaller récoltants is not confirmed in public records, but the bar's character and positioning suggest the latter is at least part of the story.
+Capsule's list is built around Champagne, with the bar's character and positioning suggesting a focus on smaller producers as well as established houses.

 Austria's drinking culture has historically positioned itself around its own wine identity, and the domestic wine bar scene remains dominated by native varieties.
 A Champagne-only bar in this context is a deliberate counter-programming choice, a room that looks outward rather than inward.
 It speaks to an international guest as fluently as a local one, and its first-district address ensures a steady supply of both.